oryon-dominik/django-template/project_template_django/documentation/for-developers/postgres.md

 ## add an extension

+Ensure your migrations are installed in the postgres system.
+For some you need an updated `Dockerfile`. sometimes it's as easy as just replacing the baseimages in the compose files with `image: pgvector/pgvector:pg16`.

 Create an empty migration.
 Then add the extension to the migration file.
 ```bash
 python manage.py makemigrations chat --name postgres_extension_pgvector --empty